manassharma07/CrysX_Demo_DFT_based_Embedding/README.md

 The web app is available at [https://crysx-dfet-trial.streamlit.app/](https://crysx-dfet-trial.streamlit.app/).

 Hint: Use the sidebar menu on the left to navigate between FDE, FDE+FaT, PbE, PBE+FaT.
 The menu may be hidden on mobile devices so you will need to expand it first by clicking on the arrow icon in the upper-left corner.

+## Some background
+While implementing DFT-based embedding within the RIPER module of the [TURBOMOLE](https://www.turbomole.org/) program package (see [https://pubs.acs.org/doi/10.1021/acs.jctc.2c00380](https://pubs.acs.org/doi/10.1021/acs.jctc.2c00380)), I used PySCF for prototyping the various methods.
+I have repurposed that code to now work with a Streamlit GUI web app.

+## About me
+I am a fourth-year PhD student in Physics at Friedrich Schiller University of Jena (FSU) Germany, advised by Prof. Marek Sierka (CEO TURBOMOLE).
+My passion lies in developing codes and methods to model the light-matter interaction of hybrid systems.

+You can find out more about me here: [https://manas.bragitoff.com/](https://manas.bragitoff.com/)